nagama98/final_project/replit.md

 - ✓ Total data structure: 100 customers × 1000 loans = 100,000 loan applications
 - ✓ Removed New Application button from applications page view as requested
 - ✓ Updated Recent Applications layout to remove New Application button from UI
+- ✓ Updated layout to fit full screen width across all pages and components

 ### UI Improvements (July 17, 2025)
 - ✓ Successfully completed migration from Replit Agent to Replit environment